BYD Qin: Qin Plus (2021)

-For 2021, BYD launched another variant of the Qin called the Qin Plus, based on the same platform as the Qin Pro.
-The BYD Qin Plus was unveiled during the 2020 Guangzhou Auto Show on November 20, 2020; compared to the Qin Pro, it features restyled front and rear ends, while dimensions are exactly the same as in the Qin Pro.
-It is available as an all-electric car and as a plug-in hybrid.
+For 2021, BYD introduced the Qin Plus (秦PLUS) as the refreshed version of the Qin Pro.
+The Qin Plus was unveiled during the 2020 Guangzhou Auto Show in November 2020, and went on sale in March 2021.
+Compared to the Qin Pro, it features restyled front and rear ends, while dimensions are unchanged.
+It is available as a plug-in hybrid DM-i variant and battery electric version (EV).